ggandor/leap.nvim/README.md

 There is no special mechanism behind this: `<space>` is simply an alias for the newline character, defined in `opts.equivalence_classes` by default.

-Empty lines can also be targeted, by pressing the newline alias twice (`<space><space>`).
+Empty lines or EOL positions can also be targeted, by pressing the newline alias twice (`<space><space>`).
 This latter is a slightly more magical feature, but fulfills the principle that any visible position you can move to with the cursor should be reachable by Leap too.

 </details>